kite-sdk/kite-docs/tutorials/create-events-dataset.md

 ## Creating the Events Dataset Using the Kite CLI

-Create the _events_ dataset using the HDFS scheme.
-You define the scheme using a URI with the prefix `dataset:hdfs:` followed by the dataset path in HDFS.
+Create the _events_ dataset using the default Hive scheme.

 To create the _events_ dataset: